-Pursuant to certain of our equity compensation plans and certain agreements with our stockholders, including an amended and restated right of first refusal and co-sale agreement, dated as of May 19, 2020, we or our assignees have a right to purchase shares of our capital stock which stockholders propose to sell to other parties.
+Pursuant to certain of our equity compensation plans and certain agreements with our stockholders, including an amended and restated right of first refusal and co-sale agreement, dated as of May 19, 2020, as may be amended from time to time, or right of first refusal agreement, we or our assignees have a right to purchase shares of our capital stock which stockholders propose to sell to other parties.
 This right will terminate upon the completion of this offering.
-Matthew M. Cain, our President and Chief Executive Officer and a member of our board of directors, Gregory Henry, our Senior Vice President and Chief Financial Officer, and Denis Murphy, our Senior Vice President and Chief Revenue Officer, are party to the right of first refusal and co-sale agreement.
+Matthew M. Cain, our President and Chief Executive Officer and a member of our board of directors, Gregory Henry, our Senior Vice President and Chief Financial Officer, and Denis Murphy, our Senior Vice President and Chief Revenue Officer, are party to the right of first refusal agreement.
 Kevin J. Efrusy, a member of our board of directors, is affiliated with Accel.
-Alex Migon, a member of our board of directors, is affiliated with SCP.
+Alex Migon, a member of our board of directors, is affiliated with North Bridge.
+Rob Rueckert, a member of our board of directors, is affiliated with SCP.